simoninireland/epyc/doc/hdf5labnotebook.rst

 result set, held within the "root" group of the container.
 The root group has attributes that hold "housekeeping" information about the notebook.

+.. autoattribute :: HDF5LabNotebook.VERSION

 .. autoattribute :: HDF5LabNotebook.DESCRIPTION

 .. autoattribute :: HDF5LabNotebook.CURRENT

-Any attributes of the notebook are written as top-level attributes in this grup.
+Any attributes of the notebook are also written as top-level attributes in this grup.
 Then, for each :class:`ResultSet` in the notebook, there is a group whose name corresponds to the result set's tag.
 This group contains any attributes of the result set, always including three attributes storing the metadata, parameter,